When it comes to metal fabrication processes, roll forming is one of the most affordable available.

 - Expanded in-line fabrication (lowering labor costs)

-Meanwhile, certain other manufacturing processes (say, press braking) require separate processes for punching, perforating, or notching, adding labor, and other costs.
+Meanwhile, certain other manufacturing processes (say, press braking) require separate processes for raw material feeding, punching, and bending, adding labor, and other indirect costs.

 2. Capabilities

-The flexible roll-forming process allows for the creation of any shape, no matter how complex the desired cross-section profile is.
+The flexible roll forming process allows you to create any shape, no matter how complex the desired cross-section profile is.
 (The ideal use is for long, slender shapes.)

-Because the material is coiled and fed through, there are no limits on length.
-Roll forming also allows the shaping of metals already painted, plated, or coated.
+Because the material is fed by a continuous coil, there are no limits on length.
+Roll forming also allows the shaping of already painted, plated, or coated metal due to the smooth bending transitions.

 Material-based limits to roll forming are also nearly nonexistent, unlike extrusion.
 The process works with: